Dec 16, 2009 - Research

 Mycobacterium_leprae

-Leprosy is a chronic, disabling disease caused by a bacterium (Mycobacterium leprae) that infects only humans and armadillos.
 The disease affects the skin and peripheral nerves, leading to sores, numbness in the limbs, muscle weakness, and, in severe cases, disfiguring nodules on the skin.
-Known since biblical times, leprosy was highly stigmatized until the latter part of the 19th century, when the Norwegian doctor Gerhard Hansen discovered that it was caused by a microorganism.
+Known since biblical times, leprosy was highly stigmatized until the latter part of the 19th century when Norwegian doctor Gerhard Hansen discovered that it was caused by a microorganism.

 Although multi-drug therapy has cured millions of people of leprosy in recent decades, hundreds of thousands of new cases still occur per year, mostly in developing countries.
-Finding a way to eradicate the disease is therefore considered important for reducing the number of preventable disabilities worldwide.
+Finding a way to eradicate the disease is therefore considered essential for reducing the number of preventable disabilities worldwide.

 Because Mycobacterium leprae is specific to humans and cannot be grown in lab dishes, research into factors influencing disease susceptibility and clinical outcomes has been limited.
-But the host environment as well as the bacterium itself can affect the course of the disease; in other words, human genetic factors may play an important role in determining who is more susceptible to infection.
-Since leprosy has been shown to cluster in families, scientists suspect that much of the variability in disease susceptibility and symptoms stems from diversity in individual human immune systems rather than differences between and within strains of the bacteria.
+But the host environment, as well as the bacterium itself, can affect the course of the disease; in other words, human genetic factors may play an essential role in determining who is more susceptible to infection.

-“The discovery of these genes is a major breakthrough for research in leprosy and infectious diseases in general, and will be significant in the early diagnosis and development of new treatments,” said Dr. Liu in a press release.
+“The discovery of these genes is a major breakthrough for research in leprosy and infectious diseases in general and will be significant in the early diagnosis and development of new treatments,” said Dr. Liu in a press release.

-** Effect only applicable to the multibacillary form of leprosy.
+** This effect is only applicable to the multibacillary form of leprosy.
 LRRK2 is better known as a susceptibility gene for Parkinson’s disease (see 23andMe’s report on this condition).
 Interestingly, PARK2, another gene linked to Parkinson’s, was associated with leprosy in earlier studies.
 The reason for the connection between Parkinson’s and leprosy is unclear, though researchers have speculated that some of the same treatments may be effective for both conditions.

 Stay in the know.